Ridder, Kazakhstan

-Ridder (Риддер; formerly known as Leninogorsk; Лениногорск) is a city in the East Kazakhstan Region in north-eastern Kazakhstan.
-Its population is approximately The city is situated in the south-western Altai Mountains and north-east of the region's capital, Oskemen, along the Ulba River, at an elevation higher than 700 metres.
+Ridder (Риддер; formerly known as Leninogorsk; Лениногорск) is a city in the East Kazakhstan Region in northeastern Kazakhstan.
+Its population is approximately The city is in the south-western Altai Mountains and northeast of the region's capital, Oskemen, along the Ulba River, at an elevation higher than 700 metres.
 Ridder is the source of the E40 motorway.

 History

 The fact that Altai Krai is rich in natural deposits was discovered during Empress Catherine the Great's reign.
-The history of Ridder started in 1786 when 9 troops of men were sent to the Altai region to search for natural resource deposits.
-One of these troops was headed by an officer, Philip Ridder.
-On May 31, 1786, he found a very rich deposit containing gold, silver and other metals.
+Ridder was founded in 1786 when 9 troops of men were sent to the Altai region to search for natural resource deposits.
+On May 31, 1786 an officer, Philip Ridder, found a rich deposit containing gold, silver and other metals.

-The same year, in summer, the settlement was founded there and it was named Riddersky pit.
-This was how the city was founded.
-The unique ores of the Riddersky deposit were noted by specialists of various levels and commissions.
-The deposit became known far beyond Russia.
-In 1850, Riddersky ores received the highest appreciation at The Great Exhibition in London.
-In 1879 the samples were included into the museum collection of the Stockholm Royal Technical Institute.

 During the early 20th century Ridder experienced a number of foreign concessions, revolution and Civil war.
-On February 10, 1934, the settlement of Ridder was designated a town.
-In 1941, just before the Nazi invasion of the Soviet Union, the town of Ridder was renamed to Leninogorsk (in honour of Lenin).
+On February 10, 1934, Ridder was designated a town.
+In 1941 Ridder was renamed to Leninogorsk (for Lenin).

-During the Soviet period, Leninogorsk saw significant industrial growth.
-Several plants were constructed - the lead plant was one of the first plants for the non-ferrous industry in Kazakhstan, while Leninogorsky cascade hydro power station was the only one in Kazakhstan and the second one in Soviet Union.
-Several other mines and factories, including the zinc plant, were built and the college of mining and metallurgy was opened in this period.

 During World War II Leninogorsk produced about 50% of the high-quality lead in the whole Soviet Union.
-In 2002 the city received back its original name - Ridder.
+In 2002 the city returned to its original name, Ridder.

-Economy

-Ridder is a center of mining operations and processing of nonferrous metals.
-Other branches of industry include wood and textile industry, food production, and mechanical engineering.

-Transport

-The European route E40, originating in Calais, France, has its eastern terminus in Ridder.
-Over 8000 km long, it is the longest European route.